top of page

 What is the influence now in 576 of the Common Year:

-Lendor, Lord of Time, spun three+ deities
+Lendor, Lord of Time, Lord of Time, spun a myriad of deities

 The Lord of Time, a venerable and ageless dragon, observed the unfolding changes with growing unease.
 Despite the existence of rules governing creation and the balance between good and evil, he could only perceive chaos, which unsettled him deeply.
 With patience, he enlightened more and more humans, revealing that an organized path founded on study and knowledge could bring about balance and growth.
 Those who heeded his guidance separated from the main tribe, forming what is now known as the Suel Tribe.
 To continue guiding these enlightened humans, he summoned from the ever-turning wheel of time three deities to aid the Suel on their journey to order.

-Despite his efforts, the wheel did not always grant Lendor's requests.
 The second deity to emerge was not lawful but the chaotic god Norebo, bestowing upon the Suel the gift of luck and the willingness to take risks for greater wealth and prosperity.
 Embracing the gamble of life could lead to unforeseen riches beyond imagination.

 The original Suel tribe maintained a balance between lawful societal structures and various chaotic elements.
 Their soldiers invoked chaotic-aligned gods for strength, while martial priests stood alongside them, offering guidance on honourable behaviour in battle to secure a favourable afterlife.
 Their society prioritized law, history, tradition, and magic, while also embracing competitiveness and the notion that the strong and fittest deserved to rule over the weak.